Other Educational ProgramsCOMMISSIONERS

 Timeframe: Monday through Friday, 9 am to 2 pm

-Registration Information: TBA.
-Watch for more information on how to register in spring 2020.
-Contact Laura Barbour (firstname.lastname@example.org) if you have any Canoe Science Camp questions in the meantime.
+Registration Information: Our partners at Nampa Parks & Recreation are processing registrations for the Canoe Science Camp programs!
+For more information or to register, go to: 2022 Canoe Science Camps.
+Contact Eric Savadow (firstname.lastname@example.org) if you have any Canoe Science Camp questions in the meantime.

 Desert Studies Institute (DSI) was established in 1997 as a cooperative program between the Department of Anthropology at Boise State University and Canyon County’s Celebration Park.
 Each summer, Canyon County Parks staff team up with local natural and cultural resource experts to bring you a 2-day Desert Ecology course focused on Celebration Park and other unique sites of the Snake River canyon.
 Desert Ecology is just one of the exciting academic programs offered through the Desert Studies Institute each year: for for information on course offerings and faculty (or to register), visit the DSI website.